rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 Make sure you have a connection setup ready and a spawn manager so when the host and client connect they will both spawn in their own player and be visible for the other. <br>
 ***NOTE: the movement should not be synced yet***
 <br> <br>
-*How it looks like on my end, make sure you have something similar to it* <br>
+*How it looks on my end, make sure you have something similar to it* <br>
 ![Spawning Players](images/tutorial_spawnV2.gif?raw=true) <br>
 *To clarify, the red capsule functions as the host, while the blue one acts as the client.*

 ## Before we start
-We will implement the Client-prediction and Server reconciliation as bare bone as possible.
+We will implement the Client-prediction and Server reconciliation as basic as possible.
 This can after this tutorial easily be optimized and expanded.

 ## Applying client-side prediction by moving locally and sending all data
 The first thing we need is to store all movement each tick.
-We can do this by making a class to store a ticks information. <br>
+We can do this by making a class to store a tick's information. <br>
 We need to store 3 values.
 - **tick** : The current tick of this data.
 - **movementInput** : The current input where the player is headed.